UNH-CORE/RM2-tow-tank/README.md

 ## Status
   * The aluminum turbine model parts have been machined and passed the shop's inspection.
 They were delivered to the anodizers on January 28, 2015.
-  * Turbine model PVC parts are being machined.
+  * Turbine model PVC parts have been machined and are awaiting the machine shop's QC inspection.
   * The tow tank has been prepped and is reserved for the month of February to perform both this and the [RVAT-FBG experiment](https://github.com/UNH-CORE/RVAT-FBG).
   * All necessary [calibrations](https://github.com/UNH-CORE/turbine-test-bed) have been updated.